Blog Hero

 Book Your Appointment

 There are lots of different kinds of eye drops, which can be used to treat many different conditions.
 Eye drops can be used to treat allergies, dry eyes, and can even be prescribed for conditions such as glaucoma.
+But the best types of eye drops are those made specifically for the purpose that you need them for.

 The safest option is to book an appointment with your optometrist and bring your eye drops to make sure they’re alright to use during contact lens wear.
 In the meantime, keep reading to learn more about the different types of eye drops for contacts, how to use them, and other tips to keep your eyes healthy when wearing contacts.